sumeetpalsingh/R_course/Preparation/Session5_Preparation.md

 We will be plotting the trend of coronavirus cases in different countries around the world.
 For this, we will download [a daily updated dataset of coronavirus cases](https://github.com/RamiKrispin/coronavirus), courtsey of [Rami Krispin](https://github.com/RamiKrispin) and [Johns Hopkins](https://github.com/CSSEGISandData/COVID-19).

+### Step 2: For the first part, we will use the data files from Session 4
+### If you successfully prepared for Session 4, then Skip this Step.
+Download data file folder that will be used for the session (Click on link below).
+Download Data File Folder Link

+The folder is zipped.
+Unzip the folder.
+It will contain three files.

 #### Note: If devtools installation (Step 2) does not work, skip to Step 3b

 ### Step 2: Install devtools